telerik/ajax-docs/api/server/Telerik.Web.UI/GridKeyboardNavigationSettings.md

 This property sets the key that is used to open insert edit form of RadGrid.
 It is always used with CTRL key combination.

+###  MoveDownKey `GridFocusKeys`

+This property set the key that is used for moving Down the active and selected rows
+            (default key is Down arrow)

+###  MoveUpKey `GridFocusKeys`

+This property set the key that is used for moving up the active and selected rows
+            (default key is Up arrow)

 ###  RebindKey `GridFocusKeys`

 This property sets the key that is used to rebind RadGrid.
 It is always used with CTRL key combination.